How about moving the power to create money from the apex of the pyramid down to its lowest level?

 How about paying people to do work that isn’t profitable enough for global corporations to churn out robots to perform the work, but that is useful to the community?

 How about moving the power to create money from the apex of the pyramid down to its lowest level?
 Impossible, you say?
 Not at all.
 We now have a new form of symbolic capital called cryptocurrencies–“money” that can easily be created in the accounts of people doing useful work, as opposed to being created in the accounts of the already-obscenely wealthy, as we do now.
+As with any important financial matters, they need to be looked at by a professional accountant such as Dave Burton to see how they fit in with your incomings and what kind of taxes will need to be paid on them.

 Rather than trickle down, money would trickle up the pyramid, if the wealthy actually produced goods and services of value.
+As of right now cryptocurrencies are being used as investment opportunities and black market trading, as well as many legitimate trades also, such as people using crytpo to gamble on sites like Funfair.

 So what would a labor-centered economy look like?